How to Create a Healthy Early Learning Environment

 1. Use separate containers for garbage and recyclables, as well as bins for food compost.

-a) Colorful labels will help children identify the contents for proper sorting.
+a) Identify containers with clear labels that indicate the contents for proper sorting.

 b) Engage kids in cleaning up after a snack or meal to practice proper disposal of items.